Skip to main content

 Model CRUD Operations

-After registering a model, you can perform CRUD (Create, Read, Update, Delete) operations through the model's methods.
+After creating a model, you can perform CRUD (Create, Read, Update, Delete) operations through the model's methods.

 Creating Records